 Begin with your thermostat in the "off" position with the temperature turned to a high setting (around 80 degrees), then check the following:

-- Change your air filter.
-The filter should be changed every three months and definitely before the start of a new cooling or heating season.
+5. Change your air filter.
+The filter should be changed every three months (or as recommended by the manufacturer) and definitely before the start of a new cooling or heating season.

 Next, you can check the outdoor equipment for overgrowth and wear.